Naval Surface Warfare Center Crane Division

-Naval Surface Warfare Center Crane Division (NSWC Crane Division) is the principal tenant command located at Naval Support Activity Crane (NSA Crane).
+Naval Surface Warfare Center Crane Division (NSWC Crane Division) is the principal tenant command located at Naval Support Activity Crane (NSA Crane) in Indiana.

 NSA Crane is a United States Navy installation located approximately 25 mi southwest of Bloomington, Indiana, and predominantly located in Martin County, but small parts also extend into Greene and Lawrence counties.
 It was originally established in 1941 under the Bureau of Ordnance as the Naval Ammunition Depot for the production, testing, and storage of ordnance under the first supplemental Defense Appropriation Act.
 The base is named after William M. Crane.
 The base is the third largest naval installation in the world by geographic area and employs approximately 3,300 people.
 The closest community is the small town of Crane, which lies adjacent to the northwest corner of the facility.

 Operations

-With an increasing demand in the 1990s and 2000s by the US military for bases to support multiple functions rather than being sole-purpose installations, Crane has taken on a broad variety of development and support operations.
+With an increasing demand in the 1990s and 2000s by the US military for bases to support multiple functions rather than being sole-purpose installations, NSA Crane has taken on a broad variety of development and support operations.
 These include expeditionary warfare systems, fleet maintenance, and modernization, radar, power systems, strategic systems, small arms, surface and airborne electronic warfare, night vision systems, and undersea warfare systems.
-Crane is also involved in systems development for the upcoming DD(X) class of destroyer for the US Navy and the Littoral Combat Ship (LCS).
+NSA Crane is also involved in systems development for the upcoming DD(X) class of destroyer for the U.S. Navy and the current Littoral Combat Ship (LCS).

-Operations at Crane are divided into three distinct focus areas: Strategic Missions, Electronic Warfare, and Expeditionary Warfare.
+Operations at NSWC Crane are divided into three distinct focus areas: Strategic Missions, Electronic Warfare, and Expeditionary Warfare.